 Grade 9 Math is recommended.
 Mathematics Self-Assessment Tests are available from Student Services.

-The main goal of MATH 0401 is to provide you with a solid grounding in Grade 10 mathematics.
-After completing this course, you will be able to:
+The main goal of MATH 0401 is to provide students with a solid grounding in Grade 10 mathematics.
+After completing this course, students will be able to:

 - Solve problems in arithmetic involving whole numbers, decimals, and fractions by estimating answers and by using a scientific calculator.